MatchanJJ/Logistics-and-Warehouse-Management-System/FunctionsToDoList.md

 [1] Warehouse Management  - DONE
        Add Warehouse: Function to add a new warehouse to the system.
-       Update Warehouse Capacity: Update the capacity when packages are added or removed from the warehouse.
        Remove Warehouse: Functions to remove a warehouse if inventory level = 0.
        Check Available Capacity: Function to view available capacity in a warehouse.